Customer-held evidence. Local verification. Clear trust boundaries.

 - Offline verification instructions — a self-contained verifier that runs from the bundle without contacting GeoClear.

-- ✓ The retained operational evidence matches the issued receipt.
+- ✓ The retained operational evidence matches the issued record.

-- ✓ Active verification material verifies the signed evidence packet.
+- ✓ Active verification material verifies the evidence packet.

-- ✓ The receipt was not modified after signing.
+- ✓ The record was not modified after issuance.

 - × That every upstream dataset was perfect.